-&lt;sup>4 Gehrig and Stenbacka (2006) consider a similar model but assume that banks compete ex ante for clients and customers face switching costs.
-Under these assumptions, future informational rents foster banking competition.
-Since information sharing reduces these rents, in their model it reduces competition, in contrast with Padilla and Pagano (1997).
-Similar in spirit to the model of Gehrig and Stenbacka (2006), Bouckaert and Degryse (2004) also demonstrate that information sharing can act as an anti-competitive device.
+4 Bouckaert and Degryse (2004) and Gehrig and Stenbacka (2007) show that if banks compete ex ante for clients and customers face switching costs, future informational rents foster banking competition.
+Since information sharing reduces these rents, in these models it reduces competition, in contrast to Padilla and Pagano (1997).

-probability of default of an individual borrower.
+In contrast, these models offer qualitatively similar predictions about the effect of information sharing on the probability of default and interest rates: they all predict that, in one form or another, communication among banks tends to reduce defaults and thereby equilibrium interest rates.
+But this prediction is unambiguous only if referred to the probability of default of an individual borrower.
 When one considers the average default rate, composition effects may overturn the prediction.
 Suppose that information sharing gives lower-grade borrowers access to credit.
 Even if each borrower's probability of default is reduced, the aggregate default rate may increase because the relative weight of lower-grade borrowers increases in the total pool.
 This biases the estimates against the models' prediction that information sharing reduces defaults and interest rates.
 Thus here is an instance where, in empirical research, borrower-level data may have an edge over aggregate measures.
 Being free of these composition effects, microeconomic data allow a sharper test of this prediction.